Posts

 • My Keto Buddy has FAILED...

 I regret to inform that my keto buddy has failed in her task of keeping on the straight and narrow this month.
-For the purposes of this blog entry, we will call her Petunia.
-And she has been drinking.
+For the purposes of this blog entry, we will call them KetoBuddy.
+And they have been drinking.

 • The Rules for February.
 And Lent.